UffizziCloud/uffizzi/README.md

 See our high-level [project roadmap](https://github.com/orgs/UffizziCloud/projects/2/views/1?layout=board), including already delivered milestones.

-## Set up Preview Environments for your application
+## Set up ephemeral environments for your application

 (If you haven't completed the [quickstart guide](https://github.com/UffizziCloud/quickstart), we recommend starting there to understand how Uffizzi works and how it's configured.)